 - Focus on programming, building on our GCSE Computing and emphasize the importance of computational thinking as a discipline.

 - Have an expanded maths focus, much of which will be embedded within the course.

 - Increasingly accepted alongside or in replacement of suitable Mathematics A-Level by some Universities.
 Universities increasingly tailor the 1st Year for students that have taken A-Level CompSci.

 - Put computational thinking at its core, helping students to develop the skills to solve problems, design systems and understand human and machine intelligence.

-- Give students a clear progression into higher education, as the course was designed after consultation with members of BCS, CAS and top universities.
+- Give students a clear progression into higher education, as the course was designed after consultation with members of BCS, CAS, and top universities.

-IGCSE Computing (Cambridge International Examinations) New 2015
+IGCSE Computer Science (Cambridge International Examinations)

-Learners following the Cambridge IGCSE Computer Science syllabus develop their understanding of the main principles of problem solving using computers.
+Learners following the Cambridge IGCSE Computer Science syllabus develop their understanding of the main principles of problem-solving using computers.
 They can apply their understanding to develop computer-based solutions to problems using algorithms and a high-level programming language.
 Learners also develop a range of technical skills, as well as being able to effectively test and evaluate computing solutions.
 Studying Cambridge IGCSE Computer Science will help learners appreciate current and emerging computing technologies, the benefits of their use and recognise their potential risks.

 The main language pupils will learn will be Python.